rmauron/Singularity/README.md

 (note that for M1 or M2 chips, the process can be different so it is not covered here)

-What I know is that VirtualBox can be installed manually (Developer preview for macOS/ Arm64 (M1/M2) that you can find here: <https://www.virtualbox.org/wiki/Downloads>).
+What I know is that VirtualBox can be installed manually (Developer preview for macOS/ Arm64 (M1/M2) that you can find here: [install VirtualBox for M1/M2 chips](https://www.virtualbox.org/wiki/Downloads).

 Once VirtualBox installed you can run the following command: